Firnschnee/FoxOne/README.md

 **plus a [Floating Find Bar](Link) and more!**

-And it is *highly customisable* with variables you can:

-change layout, backgrounds, rounded corners, tab size & indicators, hide buttons and it works with [Adaptive Tab Bar Colour](https://addons.mozilla.org/firefox/addon/adaptive-tab-bar-colour/)!
+It is *highly customisable* with variables & it works with [Adaptive Tab Bar Colour](https://addons.mozilla.org/firefox/addon/adaptive-tab-bar-colour/)!

 ---